There are two formal advisory roles in the Cultural Studies program:

 You will also find extremely valuable support and advice from the campus Writing and Communication Center (Karen Rosenberg is the director), the Library (Jackie Belanger is the librarian who works most closely with Cultural Studies) and the Media Center.
 In different and sometimes interacting ways, these professional staff members are available to advise you on specific matters of research and research strategies, including the review (and idiosyncrasies) of diverse literatures, the organization and composition of papers/projects, the creation of portfolios, the identification of exemplars for handling particular problems, and so on.

 In many cases, community collaborators, those directly engaged with your projects and those affiliated with Cultural Studies and UW Bothell, are an inestimable source of advice, theory, strategy, and feedback.
 Making meaningful use of these resources can help ensure your success in the program and enhance the quality, freshness and relevance of your work.
-The IAS Community Relations Manager (CRM) is Lisa Olason who is available to assist you in locating community-based learning, research, and career-building opportunities.
-The CRM advises students on best practices in approaching and working with nonprofit organizations, public agencies, and businesses.
-Consulting with the CRM is highly recommended for those students considering capstone research projects in partnership with community-based entities.
-The CRM also collaborates with campus Career Services, the UW Graduate School, and other resources to identify and facilitate professional development opportunities for IAS graduate students.
+The Alumni and Community Relations Manager is available to assist you in locating networking opportunities.

-The IAS Graduate Office also provides several other important advising resources.
-The Graduate Program Manager or the Graduate Program Coordinator, can provide information about UW Graduate School policies and procedures, registering for courses at other UW campuses, and matters not related directly to the Cultural Studies curriculum and portfolio.
+The IAS Graduate Office also provides several other important advising resources, including information about UW Graduate School policies and procedures, registering for courses at other UW campuses, and matters not related directly to the Cultural Studies curriculum and portfolio.